bmmpxf/geoserver/doc/en/user/source/rest/api/workspaces.rst

 .. _rest_api_workspaces_recurse:

-The ``recurse`` parameter is used to recursively delete all resources contained by the specified workspace.
-This includes data stores, coverage stores, feature types, and more.
-Allowable values for this parameter are "true" or "false".
+The ``recurse`` parameter recursively deletes all layers referenced by the specified workspace, including data stores, coverage stores, feature types, and so on.
+Allowed values for this parameter are "true" or "false".
 The default value is "false".

 ``/workspaces/default[.<format>]``
 ----------------------------------